 The Changing Geopolitical and Geo-Economic Dynamics in East Asia

-The Antall József Knowledge Centre in cooperation with the European Institute for Asian Studies cordially invites you to the conference on the changing geopolitical and geo-economic dynamics in East Asia.
+The Antall József Knowledge Centre in cooperation with the European Institute for Asian Studies organised a conference on the changing geopolitical and geo-economic dynamics in East Asia.

 Due to the improvement of the standard of living, its economic stature, and the impressive demographic trends in the region, East Asia is projected to see its importance rise even further in the 21st century.
 The three core economies in the region, namely China, Japan, and South Korea are in a constant tug-of-war to increase their influence regionally and globally.

 However, while China has gradually become one of the most prominent global actors, the comparative significance of Japan and South Korea started to decrease in the last decades.
 Consequently, the balance of power in East Asia has been shaken.
 Based on these factors, the conference focuses on the geopolitical and geo-economic dimensions of the changing dynamics of East Asia in the upcoming decades.
-The first panel seeks to shed light on the impact of the changing regional landscape on the three traditional East Asian powers, while the second panel aims to focus on the European Union’s perspective on the issue.
+The first panel shed light on the impact of the changing regional landscape on the three traditional East Asian powers, while the second panel focused on the European Union’s perspective on the issue.

 2:00pm – 2:10pm Opening Remarks